dmerejkowsky/blog/content/en/post/0103-i-am-a-rusty-frog.md

 But something was bugging me.
 There was a small noticeable delay whenever I was using them, particularly on old hardware.
 So I decided to try and rewrite them in Rust.
 And surely when I measured the performance, there was a *huge* difference in the startup time: Rust compiles directly to machine code, and there was no need to wait for the Python interpreter to start.
 I was happy.

-# Part 3: the Kakoune switch
+# Part 3: the switch to Kakoune

 A few months ago, I switched from Nevoim to [Kakoune](https://kakoune.org/) for my main text editor and was faced with a problem.